MicahElliott/captain/README.md

 - **Checking for existence** and guiding installation of tool being run
 - **Timing** info of each hook run
 - **Clear output** made consistent for each tool
+- **Simplest possible spec** is just CLI invocations for each trigger
 - **Files changed** precise detection and control
 - **File filtering** by file type/extension
 - **Single file organization** of all hook/script specs for whole team to control/use